Post-Irradiation Examination (PIE) Facilities

 Left to right: Water loop experiment in transport cask; Hot Cell

 Hot Sample Preparation Facilities

 Laboratory space is available within the reactor exclusion area (outside the containment building) with two standard fume hoods and an inert-atmosphere 4-port glove box with furnace, which is capable of handling FliBe and other molten salts.
 A ventilated hot box with manipulators is located in this laboratory and is available for specialized PIE activities requiring more shielding than can be installed in the fume hoods.
 Standard metallurgical sample preparation (epoxy mounting, sectioning, polishing, and coating) can be carried out on activated samples.

 Helium-filled glove box with high-temperature furnace

-Electron Microscopy Facilities
+Microscopy and Measurement Facilities

-Although there are no electron microscopes within the reactor containment or exclusion area, however non-dedicated facilities at MIT can be used for microscopy of radioactive samples.
+Non-dedicated facilities at MIT can be used for microscopy of radioactive samples.
 The instruments available in the MIT Department of Materials Science and Engineering Central Facility are described here.
 Use of these facilities for irradiated materials is subject to dose limits and approvals from MIT’s Radiation Protection Office.
 In some cases, dedicated sample holders may be required to reduce the probability of contamination of shared equipment.